-This report covers the July 2019 - June 2020 timeframe based on the Arizona Department of Education's fiscal year (FY) and corresponds to school year (SY) 2019-2020.
-Although it is FY 21 data vs FY 20 which this report is based on, we have included October 1, 2020 (FY 21) data to reflect the impact of the COVID-19 pandemic.
-In some instances, 2020 data was not available, so 2019 data was used, such as for Student Achievement.
-These instances are annotated accordingly.
+This report covers the July 2020 - June 2021 timeframe based on the Arizona Department of Education's fiscal year (FY)[2] and corresponds to school year (SY)[3] 2020-2021.
+Although it is FY21 data vs FY20 which this report is based on, we have included October 1, 2021 (FY22) data to reflect the impact of the COVID-19 pandemic.

 The Arizona Department of Education (ADE) compiled information regarding Native American students' educational achievements and other educational indicators.
-This Arizona 2020 Annual Indian Education Report focuses on the following information with the most updated data:
+This Arizona 2021 Annual Indian Education Report focuses on the following information with the most updated data, see Table 1: Data Included in the Report.